xaionaro/destiny-obsidian/Lab Leak Theory.md

 		- The origination of the virus was ~30 minutes from the lab, from the 9th largest city in China.
 		- There has never been a gain of function lab leak.
 		- Lots of evidence of it being in the market, not much showing up between the lab and the market.
-		- There are a multitude of "lab leak theories", many of which are contradicting in both timelines and facts
+		- There are a multitude of "lab leak theories", many of which are contradicting in both timelines and facts.
 		- 4/5 of the first infected people were all associated with the Wuhan markets.
 		- Markets wouldn't be the best place for a superspreading event, something like a mall would be, purely when analyzing by traffic.
 		- Market is genetically closest to the origination point of SARS-CoV-2.
 		- China removed signs in the wet market related to the sale of wild animals for consumption.
+	- In favor of lableak
+		- Single spill-over event is inconsistent with other zoonotic virus originations, like SARS or HIV